nhsconnect/FHIR-NRLS-API/pages/architecture/pointer_overview.md

 This identifier also uniquely identifies the pointer within the NRL.
 However, unlike the logical identifier, the master identifier is optional and is under the control of the provider.

-When providers create a pointer they must use a unique master identifier, following the guidelines below:
+When providers create a pointer they must use a globally unique master identifier, following the guidelines below:

-- A Master Identifier must not be re-used, once use in a pointer
+- A Master Identifier must not be re-used, once used in a pointer
 - 'Superseding' a pointer requires a new, unique, master identifier to be included in the new pointer superseding the existing pointer
 - Master Identifiers within deleted pointers cannot be used again for new pointers

 ## Pointer Lifecycle

-The pointer lifecycle within the NRL focuses on the `status` of a pointers and the permitted transitions between those statuses.
+The pointer lifecycle within the NRL focuses on the `status` of pointers and the permitted transitions between those statuses.
 The statuses and transitions ensure that only the appropriate pointers are shown to Consumers.

 ### Pointer Status